Clinical Psychology Psy.D. Graduation Requirements

 4. Students must meet attendance requirements as articulated in the Student Handbook.
 Students can only miss four classes throughout the academic year, and no more than one class in a specific academic course.

-5. Students must submit and defend a Clinical Research Project accepted by the faculty.
+5. Students must submit and defend a dissertation accepted by the faculty.